vetrivera/dragadmin/README.md

 * `npm install chart.js --save` for using charts.
 * `npm install @angular/material --save` for using angular materials.
 * `npm install @angular/cdk --save` for using drag drop.
+* `ng serve` host the poject.

 ## Demo
+Before Dragdrop the widgets
 ![admin3-900x600_9e2928ba7d37c42633b3c2c1b1968a81](https://user-images.githubusercontent.com/51225963/61626065-c77f5600-ac6b-11e9-9b01-e14c35d57790.png)
+After Dragdrop the widgets

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.